timescale/pgai/docs/vectorizer.md

 This approach ensures that each chunk retains important contextual information, improving the quality and relevance of the embeddings.

+On Timescale Cloud, vectorizers are created automatically, and scheduled using TimescaleDB background jobs running every five minutes.
+If you are self-hosting you need to [run the vectorizer-worker](./self-hosting-vectorizer.md) manually to create and run the vectorizer.

 ## Query an embedding